Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

-The Security of Payment Act (SOPA) facilitates payments for construction work done or for related goods and services supplied in a construction project.
+The Security of Payment Act (SOP Act) facilitates payments for construction work done or for related goods and services supplied in a construction project.

 People working within the building and construction industry are aware that the maintenance of a healthy cash-flow is of utmost importance, especially because it concerns the survival of contractors, sub-contractors and suppliers.